obeli-sk/demo-stargazers/README.md

 Follow the prerequisites section of the [activity-llm-chatgpt README](./activity/llm/chatgpt/README.md).

 #### GitHub activity
-Follow the prerequisites section of the [activity-account-github README](./activity/account/github/README.md).
+Follow the prerequisites section of the [activity-github README](./activity/github/README.md).

 #### GitHub webhook endpoint
 Follow the prerequisites section of the [webhook README](./webhook//README.md).